Shopify VS Woocommerce: Which ecommerce platform is th best?

 You can integrate google analytics and search console by pasting some coding into your theme files on Woocommerce.
 Shopify you can set up google analytics by simply pasting your tracking ID in your Shopify settings and pasting some code for search console.

-When comparing Woocommerce & Shopify's payment and fees it's important to remember what is being offering within each platform.
+When comparing Woocommerce & Shopify's monthly payment and payment fees it's important to remember what is being offering within each platform.
 Woocommerce is only the software to provide ecommerce functionality and does not include any hosting, security or integrations as standard.

 Woocommerce